Skip to content

 While this may be convenient for consumers, the varying screen sizes, resolutions and bandwidth limitations result in some significant challenges for developers, who want to ensure an optimal experience for their viewers.
 As a result, developers will need to rethink their approach to video transcoding, so it can work on a variety of screens, while ensuring an optimal user experience, reducing costs and minimizing bandwidth demands.

 Before the proliferation of devices from which consumers could access video content, it was relatively simple to pre-transcode video.
-That, however, is now impossible, so Web and app developers are moving toward live transcoding to ensure users have the right format of video for the device they’re using.
+That, however, is now impossible, so web and app developers are moving toward live transcoding to ensure users have the right video format for the device they’re using.

 When addressing these complex issues, there are a number of key features to keep in mind, allowing users to upload videos, transcode and modify them to ensure an optimal user experience and apply fine-grained control over codecs and bitrate.